- About THUNIFR

 The passionate talk by Professor Justin Lin stimulated heated exchanges among the workshop participants.

 Director Hao Zhou gave concluding remarks in the end.
-He proposed a future plan of the Center.
-According to him, the Center would offer a course on new structural financial economics, hold seminars on China’s financial issues, explore an academic journal on related topics, and award outstanding research papers.
-Moreover, the Center would take advantage of the unique data resources at PBCSF, and open doors to distinguished scholars within China and around the world to visit and collaborate on related research projects.
-Researchers would dream big and work hard: the Center is the birth place of new structural financial economics now and would be the paradise of China’s financial research in the future.
+He proposed a future plan of the Team.
+According to him, the Team would offer a course on new structural financial economics, hold seminars on China’s financial issues, explore an academic journal on related topics, and award outstanding research papers.
+Moreover, the Team would take advantage of the unique data resources at PBCSF, and open doors to distinguished scholars within China and around the world to visit and collaborate on related research projects.
+Researchers would dream big and work hard: the Team is the birth place of new structural financial economics now and would be the paradise of China’s financial research in the future.

 Appendix：List of Attendants

-Yifu Lin Honorary Director of the Research Center for New Structural Financial Economics, Professor and Honorary Dean of Peking University School of National Development
+Yifu Lin Honorary Director of the Research Team for New Structural Financial Economics, Professor and Honorary Dean of Peking University School of National Development

-Hao Zhou Director of the Research Center for New Structural Financial Economics, Professor and Associate Dean of Tsinghua University PBC School of Finance
+Hao Zhou Director of the Research Team for New Structural Financial Economics, Professor and Associate Dean of Tsinghua University PBC School of Finance

-Hao Wang Deputy Director of the Research Center for New Structural Financial Economics, Associate Professor of Finance at Tsinghua University School of Economics and Management
+Hao Wang Deputy Director of the Research Team for New Structural Financial Economics, Associate Professor of Finance at Tsinghua University School of Economics and Management

 Professors from Tsinghua University PBCSF: